 If you are unable to sign in to the Media Go store, please click here.
 This web site provides help for password resets, password recovery, account management, new account creation, transaction history, and more.

 Where can I find the Store?

 You can find the Store at the top of the Media Go library navigation pane.

 Is there a User's Guide for the Store that I see in Media Go?

-Yes, Media Go can display closed captions.
-To view captions, choose Closed Captions from the Playback menu, and then choose either On (to play audio) or On While Muting (to mute audio) from the submenu.
+Yes, video from the SEN Store can display closed captions.
+To view captions in Media Go while playing your video, choose Closed Captions from the Playback menu, and then choose either On (to play audio) or On While Muting (to mute audio) from the submenu.